COT Stock Market Futures Charts: VIX, Dow, Nasdaq, SP500, Russell-2000, Emerging Markets

 MSCI EAFE Mini Futures Futures:

-The MSCI EAFE Mini Futures large speculator standing this week equaled a net position of 14,930 contracts in the data reported through Tuesday.
-This was a weekly lowering of -11,875 contracts from the previous week which had a total of 26,805 net contracts.
+The MSCI EAFE Mini Futures large speculator standing this week totaled a net position of 28,409 contracts in the data reported through Tuesday.
+This was a weekly lift of 13,479 contracts from the previous week which had a total of 14,930 net contracts.

-This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bearish with a score of 30.2 percent.
-The commercials are Bullish with a score of 59.1 percent and the small traders (not shown in chart) are Bullish-Extreme with a score of 90.0 percent.
+This week’s current strength score (the trader positioning range over the past three years, measured from 0 to 100) shows the speculators are currently Bullish with a score of 52.5 percent.
+The commercials are Bearish with a score of 37.7 percent and the small traders (not shown in chart) are Bullish-Extreme with a score of 86.5 percent.

 |MSCI EAFE Mini Futures Statistics